chmike/timez-go/README.md

 ## The microsecond resolution

 The microsecond UTC time resolution is a compromise.
-A nanosecond resolution would have been preferable, but it wouldn't fit in a 64bit integer.
+A nanosecond resolution would have been preferable, but it wouldn't fit in a 64bit integer with the time offset.
 [NTP](https://en.wikipedia.org/wiki/Network_Time_Protocol) can at very best synchronize around a few tens of microseconds.
-Note that, a photon can travel at most 300m in a microsoncond in vacuum.
 With GPS, the  best time synchronization we could get is around a few tens of nanoseconds.

-So for Internet application and message stamps a microsecond precision is actually an acceptable compromise.
+Since a photon can travel at most 300m in a microsoncond in vacuum, for message stamps with Internet application, a microsecond precision is an acceptable compromise.

 ## Timez encoding